What’s the Average California Real Estate Commission Rate?

 Without a real estate agent, you’re responsible for preparing your home for sale, marketing, negotiating, and navigating legal and financial documents.
 When selling a house on your own, you’ll need to hire an attorney, at a minimum, to make sure the paperwork is right.

 Typically, For Sale By Owner (FSBO) makes the most sense if you already have a buyer.
-As of 2022, 50% of FSBO sellers knew their buyer.
+According to the National Association of Realtors (NAR), 57% of FSBO sellers already knew the buyer of their home in 2023.

-This indicates that while the FSBO route is rare, making up just 10% of sellers, it’s even more rare to forgo a real estate agent’s help when you don’t already have a buyer lined up and ready to go.
-In addition, according to a 2022 National Association of Realtors (NAR) report, the median FSBO house sold for $225,000, compared to a median of $345,000 for agent-assisted sales.
-That’s a significant loss of proceeds in an effort to save 5.25% on commissions.
+This indicates that while the FSBO route is rare, making up just 7% of sellers, it’s even more rare to forgo a real estate agent’s help when you don’t already have a buyer lined up and ready to go.
+In addition, according to the NAR, FSBO homes had a median selling price of $310,000 in 2023, as compared to $405,000 for agent-assisted home sales.
+That’s a significant loss of proceeds in an effort to save on commissions.

 “We actively go looking for FSBO to explain the value we add,” he says.
 “We pick up a lot of clients that way.”